Definition

 • a high number of microbleeds is associated with an increased risk of:

-• higher risk of progression with:
+• increased risk of progression is common in:

 Classification

-• subcortical (mainly caused by arteriolopathy) → Binswanger´s disease
+• subcortical (mainly caused by arteriolopathy) → Binswanger’s disease

 • combined (combination of CAA and arteriolosclerosis or rather arteriolosclerosis alone) [Jung, 2020]